 How much does an eCommerce website cost to build and host?
 You probably guessed there isn’t a one-size-fits-all answer.
-In fact, the costs could range from $5 thousand to more than $5 million, depending on the platform and requirements.
-Also consider you should continue to invest money to improve the function and experience of your online store when the initial development is completed (And don’t forget marketing spend, of course.).
-Waiting until everything is outdated and then tackling it all at once isn’t a successful or proactive eCommerce strategy.
+In fact, the costs could range from $5,000 to more than $5 million, depending on the platform and requirements.

-To narrow the costs down a bit based on your needs, read through the key areas that influence cost below and then check out the cost summary tables at the bottom of this article.
+To narrow the costs down based on your needs, read through the key areas that influence cost below.
+Then, check out the cost summary tables at the bottom of this article.
+To see how much a custom application will cost in another industry, try our web application cost guide.

 When you get into custom design, the sky is the limit on possible expenses.
 Similarly, a custom theme may cost $10,000 to $100,000 depending on the specifics, requirements, and depth of the process.

-Many platforms (especially good ones) provide for module or extension support where functionality was developed by someone else can be added to your site (for a much lower cost than you could develop it yourself).
-Check first to see what extensions are available before writing custom code.
+Before developing custom features, always check to see what extensions are available before writing custom code.
 Be prepared, however, for some of the extensions to be poorly written or implemented.
-Our firm always audits/evaluates extensions for quality, security, features, and support before recommending them to clients.
+Atlantic BT always audits/evaluates extensions for quality, security, features, and support before recommending them to clients.

 Outside of known extensions, custom development can get expensive quickly.
-A good team/firm will develop code that is thoroughly tested, secure, and reliable.
-While this is more costly than just tossing it together as quickly as possible, your custom code will hold up better over the long term.
-Extensions can break when you upgrade the core system, so poor code can cost you more money even if it works at first.
+A good eCommerce agency will develop code that is reliable, thoroughly tested, and secure.
+While this is more costly than just tossing it together as quickly as possible, your custom code will hold up better over time.
+For instance, extensions can break when you upgrade the core system, so poor code can be expensive later even if it works at first.

 Considering all the aforementioned variables, there is no quick answer to the cost of developing an eCommerce site.
 However, this chart will give you an idea of the combined costs that might apply to your situation: